John Holifield: After football

-Having received a bachelor's degree in political science in 1987, Holifield earned a law degree from the University of Cincinnati College of Law in 1996.
+Having received a bachelor's degree in political science in 1987, Holifield earned a Juris Doctor degree from the University of Cincinnati College of Law in 1996.
 He practiced law for five years, as a prosecutor in Cincinnati and in private practice by 1999.
 Afterwards, Holifield became involved in economic development.

 In 2006, Holifield became CEO of the Olmsted Parks Conservancy in Buffalo, New York.
 In 2007, Holifield was picked to lead the Urban League of Greater Cleveland.

 On September 18, 2017, Holifield was named executive director of the White House initiative on historically black colleges and universities.